liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

 The output above isn't the full response, I've just reformatted it and extracted the most useful information.

-As seen in the output above, this includes credentials for the Gitea user in the Gitea database.
+As seen in the output above, this includes credentials for the gitea user in the gitea database.

-When we inspect configuration for the mysql database with the following command.
+When we inspect the configuration for the mysql database with the following command.
 ```go
 sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-inspect --format='{{json .Config}}' mysql_db
 ```